Keyboard shortcuts

 Cargo employs several caching mechanisms to speed up builds:

-• Dependency Caching: Once a specific version of a dependency is compiled, Cargo caches the result.
-Subsequent builds reuse the cached artifact as long as the dependency version and features remain unchanged in Cargo.lock.
-This avoids recompiling external crates repeatedly.
+• Dependency Caching: Once a specific version of a dependency package (and its contained crates) is compiled, Cargo caches the result.
+Subsequent builds reuse the cached artifact as long as the dependency package version and features remain unchanged in Cargo.lock.
+This avoids recompiling external packages repeatedly.

-• Incremental Compilation: When you modify your own crate’s source code, Cargo attempts to recompile only the changed parts and their dependents, rather than the entire crate.
-This is most effective in debug mode but also applies to release builds.
+• Incremental Compilation: When you modify your own package’s source code, Cargo attempts to recompile only the changed parts of your crates and their dependents, rather than the entire package.

 These mechanisms significantly reduce build times during typical development workflows.